build3/MathNetServer/README.md

-# NSF Physics 7 Communication Project #
+# SERVER | NSF Physics 7 Communication Project #

 ### What is this repository for? ###

-A client-server project using Node.js.
+The server side of a project using Node.js.
 Students in groups will plot linear functions using an iPad application.
-This repository holds the communication layer of the application (client) and the server frontend and backend.
+This repository holds the server frontend and backend.
 More documentation can be found [here](https://drive.google.com/a/ucdavis.edu/folderview?id=0B1W6Ca2MINIsfmVmNEVxRWUyQkE5MXNseXRBZC1VV3A3ZzJBOUMwZGJuWE1HbFphZmhtaHM).

 ### Dependencies ###
 * npm